Celebrate pumpkins, fall foliage, and the harvest with music, science, and art lesson plans!

-- Place these fruit and vegetable sections on trays.
+- Prepare the other sections for printing.
+Remove the seeds from the fruits.
+Place these fruit and vegetable sections on trays.

-- Pour tempera paint into separate trays, matching the natural colors of fruits and vegetables as closely as possible.
+- Pour tempera paint into separate trays.
+Try to match the natural colors of the fruits and vegetables as closely as possible.

-- Set up several stations with printmaking supplies so that children can work in small groups.
+- Set up several stations with printmaking supplies around the classroom so that students can work in small groups.

 CAUTION: Remind students that the fruits and vegetables they are using to make prints are not for eating.

-Step 2: Let children make their own prints, dipping fruits and vegetables in paint that best matches their natural colors.
+Step 2: Let students make their own prints at the stations, dipping fruits and vegetables in paints that best match their natural colors.

-Let children make more fruit and vegetable prints, using whatever colors they like.
-This is a good opportunity to add patterning extensions, letting children start patterns for other children to continue.
+Let students make more fruit and vegetable prints using whatever colors they like.
+This is a good opportunity to add patterning extensions, like letting students start patterns for classmates to continue.
 You can do the same, using fruits and vegetables to start patterns for students to continue.
-(You can make copies of them after the paint dries to make a class set of patterns to play with.)
+You can also make copies of the pattern starters after the paint dries to make a class set of patterns to play with.

 Begin by reading Lunch by Denise Fleming, the story of a hungry mouse who eats nine fruits and vegetables and leaves little stains that have everyone guessing.

-Together, write a sequel that introduces the hungry mouse to some new fruits and vegetables.
+As a class, write a sequel that introduces the hungry mouse to some new fruits and vegetables.
 Using the fruit and vegetable stamps, have students work in groups to illustrate and write pages for a class book.
-One child can draw a mouse on the page, another can use a fruit or vegetable to make a print, a third can write or dictate the text.
+For example, one student can draw a mouse on the page, another can use a fruit or vegetable to make a print, and a third can write or dictate the text.

-Before putting pages together, decide on the order in which the mouse will eat the fruits and vegetables.
-Have children use their fingertips to smudge the colors of each previous fruit or vegetable on the mouse (like the mouse in the book).
+Before putting the pages together, decide on the order in which the mouse will eat the fruits and vegetables.
+Have students use their fingertips to smudge the colors of each previous fruit or vegetable on the mouse (like in the book's illustrations).

 Brainstorm a title for the sequel (perhaps someone will recommend "Dinner"), and add a colorful cover.